todak2000/chimoney/README.md

 5. Currency Switch (Additional Features)

-- Switch curreny between NGN and USD based on preference and all transaction data changes accordingly. i.e. if one chose NGN, transactions, payment and other money realted actions/events will be rendered to the user in NGN howbeit, default currency is the USD.
+- Switch currency between NGN and USD based on preference and all transaction data changes accordingly. i.e. if one chose NGN, transactions, payment, account balances will be rendered to the user in NGN howbeit, default currency is the USD.

 6. Theme Switch (Additional Features)

 - Toggle between light `☀️` and dark `🌙` mode based on their preferences and seamless user experience
-- View User profile Page
-- Switch between USD and NGN with live interative Chart and updated Transaction

 ## Getting Started